hapax/hapax.github.io/assets/mindjam.md

 the difference between what is good and what is bad for it.
 This is part of the very "will of life" that Nietzsche exhorts, but perhaps as an unhealthy, could not exercise himself.
+There is weakness in loving what is bad.

 #### Fatalism and free will